The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 Here are some examples of metacognition:

-• A pupil learns about what things help him or her to remember facts, names, and events.
+• A pupil learns the thought process that helps them to remember facts, names, and events.

-• A pupil learns about his or her own style of learning.
+• A pupil learns about their style of learning.

-• A pupil learns about which strategies are most effective for solving problems.
+• A pupil learns about which learning strategies are most effective for solving problems.

 What are metacognitive strategies?